Backwoods Barbie Tour: Critical reception

 Overall, the majority of feedback from music critics was favorable for the tour.
-Ben Ratliff (The New York Times) describes Parton's performance at the Radio City Music Hall as nothing short of uplifting.
-He further comments, Between the songs and her nonstop patter — she is an assassin of dead air — the show was a seminar on the peril of accepting received wisdom, whether the subject was drag queens, the rural poor, working stiffs, politicians, Pentecostalists, young media stars or bosomy women.
-She granted pretty much everybody a complex interior life, and the power of independent thought.
-For the same concert, Mandi Bierly (Entertainment Weekly) felt the highlight of the show was Parton's banter.
-She elaborates, "I never leave a rhinestone unturned", she said, heading to her studded white piano.
+Ben Ratliff (The New York Times) describes Parton's performance at the Radio City Music Hall as “nothing short of uplifting”.
+He further comments that, “Between the songs and her nonstop patter — she is an assassin of dead air — the show was a seminar on the peril of accepting received wisdom, whether the subject was drag queens, the rural poor, working stiffs, politicians, Pentecostalists, young media stars or bosomy women.
+She granted pretty much everybody a complex interior life, and the power of independent thought.”
+For the same concert, Mandi Bierly (Entertainment Weekly) felt the highlight of the show was Parton's “banter”.
+She elaborated, “"I never leave a rhinestone unturned", she said, heading to her studded white piano.
 And, as the headline states, she's got the best stage banter in the business.
 She's sufficiently quippy, but also shares her life story.
-After the jump, some of her greatest hits.
+After the jump, some of her greatest hits.”

 During the European leg, the reviews commended Parton's stage personality and interaction with the audience.
 Edwin McFee (The Belfast Telegraph) thought Parton's concert at the Odyssey Arena proved her star power.
-He pens, She sings, she dances, she plays no less than six musical instruments and she also tells us stories of her childhood as if we were the first ones to hear them, though Dolly fanatics have probably heard them a million times before.
-At times it was actually quite surreal listening to evergreen anthems such as Jolene performed with as much passion as if they were recorded only yesterday, and in many ways her show was a masterclass in traditional old school musical theatre.
-David Sinclair (The Times) found the concert at the Scottish Exhibition and Conference Centre to be "all about the music".
-He writes, But, in the end, it all came back to the songs.
+He penned, “She sings, she dances, she plays no less than six musical instruments and she also tells us stories of her childhood as if we were the first ones to hear them, though Dolly fanatics have probably heard them a million times before.
+At times it was actually quite surreal listening to evergreen anthems such as ‘Jolene’ performed with as much passion as if they were recorded only yesterday, and in many ways her show was a masterclass in traditional old school musical theatre.”
+David Sinclair (The Times) found the concert at the Glasgow SECC to be "all about the music".
+He wrote, “…But, in the end, it all came back to the songs.
 Here she insisted was where the essence of her personality could always be found.
-'I might look artificial/ But where it counts I'm real,' she sang in the title track of Backwoods Barbie.
-And in a funny way, she is.
+I might look artificial/ But where it counts I'm real, she sang in the title track of Backwoods Barbie.
+And in a funny way, she is.”